janihur/jira-worklog/README.md

 # jira-worklog

-A simple [Bash](https://www.gnu.org/software/bash/) wrapper for [ankitpokhrel/jira-cli](https://github.com/ankitpokhrel/jira-cli) to convert a text file into JIRA issue worklog entries.
-The wrapper is build to fit my workflow where the work is recorded during the day and only saved to JIRA in the end of the day.
+A simple [Bash](https://www.gnu.org/software/bash/) wrapper for [ankitpokhrel/jira-cli](https://github.com/ankitpokhrel/jira-cli) to convert a text file into [Jira](https://www.atlassian.com/software/jira) issue worklog entries.
+The wrapper is build to fit my workflow where the work is recorded during the day and only saved to Jira in the end of the day.

 Requires:

 * [ankitpokhrel/jira-cli](https://github.com/ankitpokhrel/jira-cli)
 * [hroptatyr/dateutils](https://github.com/hroptatyr/dateutils)
   * Note in Ubuntu the commands are different than in documentation.
 The commands are prefixed with `dateutils` to avoid name collisions.
 See `man dateutils` for the details.

+## Tools

+* `worklog.sh` - report the working time recorded in the worklog file to Jira.
+* `worklog-init.sh` - create the initial worklog file for the current day.

 ## Worklog Text File Format

 Lines starting with `#` are comments and are ignored.